hughrun/ephemetoot/README.md

 ephemetoot --help
 ```

-## Rate limits

-As of v2.7.2 the Mastodon API has a rate limit of 30 deletions per 30 minutes. `mastodon.py` automatically handles this.
-If you are running `ephemetoot` for the first time and/or have a lot of toots to delete, it may take a while as the script will pause when it hits a rate limit, until the required time has expired.
-Note that the rate limit is per access token, so using ephemetoot for multiple accounts on the same server shouldn't be a big problem, however one new user may delay action on subsequent accounts in the config file.

 ## Scheduling

-Deleting old toots daily is the best approach to keeping your timeline clean and avoiding problems wiht the API rate limit.
+Deleting old toots daily is the best approach to keeping your timeline clean and avoiding problems with the API rate limit.

 ### Linux and FreeBSD/Unix